Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Be mindful of meetings

-Most practicing Muslims fast during the traditional workday, and employers and coworkers should be aware of food-oriented meetings held during Ramadan.
+Most practicing Muslims fast during the traditional workday, and leadership and coworkers should be aware of food-oriented meetings held during Ramadan.
 Instead of hosting meetings including a meal, colleagues can perhaps move the meeting time or host walking or virtual meetings.
 While it’s not legally required, showing this consideration is good business practice.

 Provide proper prayer spaces